degraphcs/DeGraphCS/src/README.md

-# Core part of deGraphcS
+# Core parts of deGraphcS
 configs.py            --Config the hyper-parameters of deGraphCS

 dataloader.py         --Load the data in batch